 Once stuffed, just close the seam with an invisible running stitch and tie off.

 This scrambled egg patty is great for a breakfast food felt food playset.
 You can make a couple of different types of eggs and let your tiny chef play and experiment with taking orders and delivering eggs to their “diners.”
 Paired with a felt waffle, bacon, or fried eggs it’s an essential addition to a breakfast food felt food playset.

 Loved it?
 Pin the image below!

 Want more free tutorials and felt food patterns?
 Like, comment, and pin the image below to help us create more quality tutorials and free patterns.

-I’m still developing the walk-through for this pattern, but the template for the bacon and eggs pictures below can be found here: DOWNLOAD FREE PDF PATTERN FOR FELT BACON AND EGGS to get the pattern for the waffle, check out the felt waffle pattern.
+I’m still developing the walk-through for this pattern, but the template for the bacon and eggs pictures below can be found below.
+To get the pattern for the waffle, check out the felt waffle pattern.